A list of countries affected by the quarantine regulations can be found here.

 - If you come from a country which is classified as a high-incidence area, you must generally stay in quarantine for ten days.
 You can curtail your quarantine by submitting proof of vaccination or recovery (via the Federal Republic's travel portal).
 If proof of vaccination or recovery is already submitted before entry, no quarantine is necessary.
 Home quarantine can be also ended early by presenting a negative test certificate via the Federal Republic's travel portal.
 The test may not be conducted earlier than five days after entry.

 - Following a stay in an area of virus variants of concern, the duration of quarantine can not be shortened and should last for 14 days.
+Your carrier (for example airline) can require from you an up-to-date PCR test if you spent time in an area of variants of concern.
+After your arrival, further PCR testing may be ordered by the health authorities at the airport or at the place of isolation/quarantine.

 - If the symptoms occur despite a negative result, the responsible local public health authority (Gesundheitsamt) must be notified and another test must be carried out.